shin1m/xemmai/doc/WalkThrough.md

     d.remove("one")
     d.remove(2)

-Dictionary literals can be written using block notation:
+Dictionary literals can be written using block form:

     # Same as {"one": 1, 2: "two"}.
     {